boostorg/website-v2/templates/markdown/terms-of-use.md

   to race, national origin, gender, sexual preference, or physical handicap.

-- Your contributions must adhere to all relevant laws regarding child pornography and should be aimed at safeguarding the health and well-being of minors.
+- Your contributions must adhere to all relevant laws regarding child pornography and any which can or does result in the harming of a minor is strictly prohibited.

 ## Third-Party Websites and Content